Document Actions

 How long will I study?
 Can I complete the Advanced Certificate part-time?

-Most students will begin MLS 600, the preliminary course in Summer Session I. MLS 600 is a traditional format 3 credit laboratory class, allowing work/school and other activities to proceed normally.
-Successful completion of MLS 600 (minimum grade of B is passing in a graduate course) will allow you to be assigned for 10 month training rotation, a full-time commitment that will not readily allow outside work or other courses.
+Students begin MLS 600, the preliminary course in Summer Session I. MLS 600 is a traditional format 3 credit laboratory class, allowing work/school and other activities to proceed normally.
+It must be completed with a minimum grade of a B. You will then be assigned for 10 month training rotation, a full-time commitment that will not readily allow outside work or other courses.
 The self-study didactic component will fill a significant portion of your time when you are not in the lab.
-Please note that your training may not completely correlate with the academic calendar, but will be relatively continuous for 10 months from the time of assignment.
-Depending on the semester you take MLS 600, and formalities associated with setting up training, the AC will take between 1-1.5 years.
+Please note that your training will not completely correlate with the academic calendar, but will be relatively continuous for 10 months from the time of assignment (usually September).
+Considering possible organizational delays, most students will complete the AC in 13 - 15 months.

-Do I need obtain a license to work as a Medical Technologist?
+Do I need obtain a license to work as a Medical Laboratory Technologist?

 Yes.
 Before you submit any application materials for the AC, please read carefully the clinical lab professions website.
 Be sure you understand where you fit in, and if this is a suitable career path for you (http://www.op.nysed.gov/prof/clt).
 Remember that there are other routes to licensure, notably a second degree in a traditional medical technology baccalaureate program (www.cuny.edu).

-The AC is composed of 15 graduate credits, with associated tuition (http://www.hunter.cuny.edu/graduateadmissions/tuition).
+The AC is composed of 15 graduate credits, with associated tuition (http://www.hunter.cuny.edu/onestop/finances/billing/tuition-and-fees-information).
 There is no financial aid available to students in Advanced Certificate programs.
 Registration in the appropriate courses will need to be carried out on time according to the advising schedule of the MLS Program that will be published in advance.
 Application and fees for licensure applications and examinations are the student’s responsibility.
+Your clinical training will also require the purchase of a liability insurance (about $50/year), medical exams, and immunizations.

 When will I be able to enroll in the AC?